 Over my writing career, I’ve gotten a first-hand experience of what fitness topics seemed to stir up controversy.
 These topics bring people out of the woodwork to defend their positions.
 The debates can turn heated and sometimes downright disrespectful.
-The following controversial fitness topics are sure to make you want to speak up and throw your opinion into the mix.
+The following topics are sure to make you want to speak up and throw your opinion into the mix.

 Healthy Parenting Advice

 Don’t ever suggest a better way of raising another person’s child.
 Parenting advice is at the top of the list for controversial fitness topics.
 We all do what we think is best for our kids, and we all have our own philosophies for raising them.
 However, suggest something that goes against their way of thinking and people will let you know.